Monday–Friday, 8:30 a.m. - 4:30 p.m.

-Access to material is either by means of the Libraries' online discovery system, Search It, or the special catalogs, guides, indexes, and registers maintained within MASC itself.
-The location indicator “MASC” preceding the call number indicates that the item is located in Manuscripts, Archives and Special Collections.
-The staff of MASC will be pleased to provide assistance in interpreting both the resources and the use of these access tools and collections.
-See Guidelines on Access Services for more information about access to MASC's collections.
+Access to material is either by means of the Libraries' online discovery system, Search It, or the special catalogs, guides, indexes, and registers maintained both online and within MASC itself.
+The location indicator “MASC” preceding a call number indicates that the item is located in Manuscripts, Archives and Special Collections.
+The staff of the MASC will be pleased to provide assistance in interpreting both the resources and the use of these access tools and collections.
+See Guidelines on Access Services for more information about access to the MASC's collections.
 Please note: MASC materials do not circulate outside the unit's research room, and only those bibliographic records whose location is indicated by “MASC” in the holdings (or location) section of the online catalog record are available for use in this unit.
-All qualified researchers may use MASC's collections.
+All qualified researchers may use the MASC's collections.

 Use of Resources

 Requests to copy reasonable amounts of material are acceptable provided the copying neither damages the material nor infringes upon copyright or other restrictions placed on it.
-Facilities for the duplication of photographs and digital copying are also available within MASC, but only for items from MASC's collections.
+Facilities for the duplication of photographs and digital copying are also available within the MASC, but only for items from the MASC's collections.
 Please see our reproduction policies for complete information regarding reprographic policies and price schedules.

 MASC: Origins and Development

-The creation of the current Manuscripts, Archives and Special Collections (MASC) Department in Washington State University's Holland and Terrell Library was envisioned in 1949 and fully established in 1977.
+The creation of the current Manuscripts, Archives and Special Collections (MASC) Department in Washington State University's Holland and Terrell Libraries was envisioned in 1949 and fully established in 1977.
 In 1955 the "Manuscripts-Archives Department" was formed at the recommendation of the Holland Library Committee.
 The space allocated for this new unit was on the first floor of the then recently built Holland Library.
-The Manuscripts-Archives collection originally consisted of approximately 150,000 bound and unbound pieces, including manuscripts, account books, various university records, and historical maps and photographs, including hundreds of thousands of items that were accessioned in bulk.
-This material was acquired from private sources, college, federal and state agencies, from gifts, and by purchase through the Friends of the Library as well as through appropriations from the State College of Washington.
+The Manuscripts-Archives collection originally consisted of approximately 150,000 bound and unbound pieces, consisting of manuscripts, account books, various university records, and historical maps and photographs, including hundreds of thousands of items that were accessioned in bulk.
+This material was acquired from private sources, college, federal and state agencies, from gifts, and by purchase through the Friends of the Library as well as through appropriations from within the State College of Washington.
 The bound printed collections, consisting then of roughly 10,000 volumes, included a small number of incunabules and Aldines.
 Another notable early collection in the Manuscripts-Archives Department consists of Hispanic materials, chiefly books, periodicals, and manuscripts relating to the history and development of Hispanic America, with particular reference to Mexico.
-Also present are 18th and 19th century botanical books.
+Also present were 18th and 19th century botanical books.
 In the 1950s and 1960s the Manuscripts-Archives Department continued to build on its strengths and to acquire materials that provided curricular support for the teaching and research mission of Washington State College, with special emphasis on resources relating to the history and development of the Pacific Northwest and the state of Washington in particular.
 By the mid-1960s the Department featured several categories of material: